 - Performing a contract with you or to take steps at your request before entering into a contract, including to: (i) provide you with information regarding ARETEIA products or services; (ii) assist you and answer your requests; (iii) evaluate whether we can offer you a ARETEIA product or service and under what conditions; and (iv) responding to know-your-client and anti-money laundering information requests presented by counterparties with whom we do business on your behalf or for your benefit; and

-- Other legitimate purposes, such as:
+- Other legitimate business interests, such as:

 - Communicating with Data Subjects;